aileot/nvim-thyme/README.md

   contents are updated.
   This pool system is adopted here and there in this project.
-  That prevents your SSD from wearing out unless I am misunderstanding how SSD work, or your OS has already optimized the file system.
+  That prevents your SSD from wearing out though your modern SSD and OS might have optimized the file system already.

 ## Requirements